 As part of our model, we tuned the layers in the sequential CNN model which included adding dropout layers and expanding sequential Dense layers.
 Our final layer being a Dense layer with 10 nodes which represented our classes 0-9.

-The model had been trained for one epoch in which achieved a training accuracy of 34.54%, validation accuracy of 8.66%.
-The training loss is 2.7945, while the validation loss is a lot lower at 1.0341.
-The discrepancy between the training and validation metrics, alongside the low accuracy score suggests that the model is underfitting the training data.

-Due to the low scores during training, tuning the hyperparameters were proving difficult to tune.
+See Task 11 in the project for the best model outline for classification and CNN architecture for digital recognition

 Model Comparison and Selection: